 Smoothies and salads won’t cut it like they did in the hot months, but make sure to keep consuming 5+ servings of fruits and vegetables per day for the energizing vitamins.
 Supplements of B-complex vitamins and vitamin D can also improve energy levels.
 Talk to your doctor.

 Fight hibernation and isolation

-Stay connected to friends and family.
+We know it’s dark at 5:00, but try to stay connected to friends, family, and your regular activities.
 See live music.
 Check out local culture and art.
 Join adult sports leagues.
 Volunteer within your local community.
 Odds are that activities like these will help you maintain a sunnier disposition.